JohT/code-graph-analysis-pipeline/README.md

 - How can i run an analysis locally?
   👉 See [Start an analysis](./COMMANDS.md#start-an-analysis) in the [Commands Reference](./COMMANDS.md).

-- How can i add an CSV report to the pipeline?
+- How can i add a CSV report to the pipeline?
   👉 Put your new cypher query into the [cypher](./cypher) directory or a suitable (new) sub directory.
   👉 Create a new CSV report script in the [scripts/reports](./scripts/reports/) directory.
 Take for example [OverviewCsv.sh](./scripts/reports/OverviewCsv.sh) as a reference.
   👉 The script will automatically be included because of the directory and its name ending with "Csv.sh".

-- How can i add an Jupyter Notebook report to the pipeline?
+- How can i add a Jupyter Notebook report to the pipeline?
   👉 Put your new notebook into the [jupyter](./jupyter) directory.
   👉 Create a new Jupyter report script in the [scripts/reports](./scripts/reports/) directory.
 Take [OverviewJupyter.sh](./scripts/reports/OverviewJupyter.sh) as a reference for example.
   👉 The script will automatically be included because of the directory and its name ending with "Jupyter.sh".

 - How can i add another code basis to be analyzed automatically?
-  👉 Create a new artifacts download script in the [scripts/artifacts](./scripts/artifacts) directory.
+  👉 Create a new artifacts download script in the [scripts/downloader](./scripts/downloader/) directory.
 Take for example [downloadAxonFramework.sh](./scripts/downloader/downloadAxonFramework.sh) as a reference.
   👉 Run the script separately before executing [analyze.sh](./scripts/analysis/analyze.sh) also in the [pipeline](./.github/workflows/code-structure-analysis.yml).

 - How can i trigger a full rescan of all artifacts?